Several third parties expressed concern when I decided my bathroom needed to be pink. They said a master bath should be gender neutral. Nonsense.

 A Note About Lighting

 Be aware that if your bathroom was painted a light color before and you switch to a darker shade like this taupe, you might be surprised by how dark it makes your bathroom look.
 You can counteract this with some lighting updates.

 I replaced all of the bulbs in my bathroom with warm LEDs and added bulbs that were missing (see that sparkly little mid-century beauty?).

 Also, the shower didn’t have a light before, so Eric wired a light above the shower that turns on with the fan.
 That made the bathroom lighter overall.

 He also replaced the electrical outlets with shiny new white ones.
 IT guy by weekday, domestic wizard by weekend.

 Once your paint and lighting are dialed in, it’s time for a cabinetry refresh.
 I added round dish knobs and star backplates from Rejuvenation Hardware.
 Then the drawers got some fresh contact paper because that makes everything better.

 My cabinet had some chips but I liked the finish overall and didn’t want to sand and refinish it.
 A little touch-up with cherry wood putty gave it new life, filling in the chips on the drawer fronts.

-The extending mirror, microfiber rug, snake plant and kitty jewelry holder (used as a cotton ball holder) finished up the room.
+I added an extending mirror, microfiber rug, artificial plant and kitty jewelry holder (used as a cotton ball holder).

 Find more ideas for updating your bathroom: